mikke89/RmlUiDoc/pages/rcss/visual_formatting_model.md

 #### Block formatting

+Certain elements establish a new block formatting context for their content, including the document element, floats, absolutely positioned elements, scroll containers, and elements with `display: flow-root`{:.value}.

-When formatting block boxes, boxes are laid out vertically one after the other.
+In a block formatting context, boxes are laid out vertically one after the other.
 The bottom edge of a block box will touch the top edge of the block box following it.
 The left edge of a block box will touch the left edge of its containing block.
 Block elements do not themselves flow around floating elements, but their inline content will.

 #### Inline formatting

 Inline boxes are positioned horizontally on a line, one after the other, from the top of the containing block.
 Horizontal padding, borders and margins are respected when positioning the boxes.
 Inline boxes on a single line are said to be laid out in a line box.

 Each line box is generally the same width as its containing block, with its left edge touching the left edge of the containing block and its right edge touching the right edge of the containing block.
 However, floating elements may force a line box to be shorter along one or both of its edges.
 The height of a line box is governed by the height of the box's inline content.
-Inline boxes are positioned vertically through the line box using the `vertical-align`{:.prop} property.
+Inline boxes are positioned vertically within the line box using the `vertical-align`{:.prop} property.

-If several inline boxes cannot fit horizontally onto a single line box, they are flowed into several vertically-stacked line boxes.
+If inline boxes cannot fit horizontally onto a single line box, they are flowed into new vertically-stacked line boxes.

 The `text-align`{:.prop} property governs how the excess horizontal space between the widths of the inline boxes and the width of the line box is distributed.